RetroReversing/retroReversing/categories/tutorials/Introduction.md

 The Youtuber **Bisqwit** has created an excellent video on how executables work:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hhgxsrAFyz8" title="What are EXE files made of?" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## What is an API?
+An **Application Programming Interface** (API) is a collection of functions that are so common that they are provided to every programmer of a certain  platform (e.g PS1, Xbox 360, Windows).
+These functions can either by included in the executable directly or dynanmically linked to at runtime from a common set of libraries.

+API functions are very useful when reversing a game or application as they tend to have documentation associated with them and give hints as to what the code that calls them might be wanting to do.
+So they are a very good place to start when reverse engineering an executable.

 ## How a CPU Works
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6jSKldt7Eqs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **LiveOverflow** has an excellent introduction video to how a CPU works and what exactly assembly language is.